Are you looking for things to do in Tulum, Mexico?

 Staying in hostels in Tulum, many people prefer to be socializing in a boutique hostel and making most of the beach vibes.

-Tulum is home to some of the finest hotels, such as the El Dorado Royale, popular with people looking for more romantic or family style getaways.
+Tulum has some of the finest hotels, such as the El Dorado Royale, popular with people looking for a romantic or family getaway.

 If you like to meet new people and engage in group activities, hostels are great.
 You’ll also find hostels are good for:

 - Cutting costs

 When doing solo travel in Tulum, try starting in a hostel as you can meet like-minded backpackers and maybe even find a travel partner.

 Bring the right equipment with you to the hostels to ensure you have a cozy experience.
 I find hostels can be loud at the best of times.

 When looking for food in Tulum, it’s worth noting that if you’re staying in el pueblo (the town), you’ll find it more cost-effective than eating on the beach, so expect to pay double for your beachside breakfast.